utilForever/mighty/README.md

 # Almighty
-Mighty simulator using C++ with some reinforcement learning
+Mighty simulator using Rust with some reinforcement learning